Working in Switzerland: Jobs, Internships & Apprenticeships

 • Basel: a global pharma and chemicals hub.

-• Bern: federal administration, services and industry.
+• Bern: administration, services and industry.

 Work permit: the steps for foreigners